akamee666/life-monitor/README.md

 [x] - Autostart argument.

+[x] - Log if start up is enabled or not

+[ ] - Create option to save input based on time.
+  [x] - Create flag and descriptions.
+  [ ] - Change how database is structured based on the level.

+[ ] - Fix errors when service starts on Linux. >> https://unix.stackexchange.com/questions/397853/how-to-set-a-systemd-unit-to-start-after-loading-the-desktop

-[ ] - Check CPU load when updating procs table.
+[ ] - Check CPU load when updating proc table.
 Now that i am creating different rows if the name does not match it's getting quite big.

 [ ] - Space one or two seconds the interval for updates in one of the two tasks.

-[x] - Log if start up is enabled or not

-[ ] - Error when starting service on linux because i am dumb!!!!

-[ ] - Error handling when using API.
+[x] - Error handling when using API.

-[ ] - Maybe implement a feature that calcs percentages of most used apps and so on i guess it would be cool.
+[ ] - Maybe implement a feature that will calculate percentages of most used apps and so on i guess it would be cool.

 [ ] - Organize project tree.

 [ ] - Create Github actions for releases.